RukshanRanasinghe2000/auto-reload-static-websites-JS/README.md

-# auto-reload-static-websites-JS
+# auto-reload-websites-JS
- Auto reload when content changes of static website
+ Auto reload when content changes of website

 ## Auto Reload on New Deployment